 Questions?
-Please contact gse-oss@gse.upenn.edu.
+Please contact Megan McManus, Faculty Affairs Coordinator: mcmmeg@upenn.edu

 OPEN ACCESS PUBLICATION

 Publication of the dissertation is a university requirement for Ed.D. and Ph.D. degrees.
 A bound copy of the dissertation is shelved in the University Library, where it is available through Interlibrary Loan.
 A digital copy is included in the ProQuest / UMI database, accessible online to subscribers and libraries.